-loved it ...
 The second time I saw her, she kissed me on the mouth.
-She was in her dressing room before a concert, and someone said "Leonard Is here."
+She was in her dressing room before a concert, and someone said "Leonard is here."
 And she turned and kissed before she realized it was a different variety of Leonard.
-I guess she was disappointed, but I had already kissed her back so alls I could do was grin and mumble.
-"I told you when I came I was a stranger."
+I guess she was disappointed, but I had already kissed her back so alls I could do was grin and mumble, "I told you when I came I was a stranger."

-was grin and mumole, i tolo you when I came I was a stranger."
 And the next time was at Big Sur, just a few short days after the third act climax of the 60's at Woodstock, which inspired her to write that dreadful and rhetorical hymn of premature self-congratulation which described that singular event in quasi religious terms.